 When the forecast provider is predicting road surface temperatures of +3°C or below, winter service patrols will be instructed.
+The threshold temperature may vary in accordance with TS as required.

 The winter service patrol routes are detailed in Appendix WSP2.